jianguoz/Few-Shot-Intent-Detection/README.md

 # Few-Shot-Intent-Detection

-IntentGLUE is a repository designed for few-shot intent detection with/without Out-of-Scope (OOS) intents.
+Few-Shot-Intent-Detection is a repository designed for few-shot intent detection with/without Out-of-Scope (OOS) intents.
 It includes popular challenging intent detection datasets and baselines.

-### Datasets
+### Intent detection datasets

+### Intent detection datasets with OOS queries